 In this move, students learn to identify, describe, and interact with (engage) an intellectual conversation.
 This conversation need not feature “academic” (scholarly) voices necessarily, but it should feature a complex issue of critical importance.
-In this move, students synthesize what more than one author or speaker has articulated and make a conversation about the issue visible to their audience.
-They may begin situating themselves in that conversation, but they are not necessarily intervening into it.
-They may respond to a text or texts (of varying media), but they aren’t creating “original” arguments or answers.
+In this move, students synthesize what one or more authors has articulated and make a conversation about the issue visible to their audience.
+They may begin situating themselves in relationship to a conversation the author or speaker is investigating, but they are not necessarily intervening into it.
+They may respond to a text or texts (of varying media), and they may situate their own experiences in relationship to that text or those texts, but they aren't offering a theory that explains a pattern, or opening up new areas of inquiry.

 Information Literacy Threshold Concepts